When you mention the word brand, many people automatically think “logo.”

-Ideally they should both come into play with any effective marketing efforts.
+Ideally, they should both come into play with any effective marketing efforts.

 Branding is the essential truth of a product or service.
 It doesn’t push.
 It says “This is who I am and why I exist.
 If you like me, buy me.
 If you really like me, recommend me.”

-Marketing on the other hand is pushing mechanism that says “Buy our product because it’s best or buy our product because it will fill your need or because it’s a cool product to own.”
+Marketing on the other hand is a pushing mechanism that says “Buy our product because it’s best or buy our product because it will fill your need or because it’s a cool product to own.”

 Marketing may encourage you to purchase a product or service.
 Branding will determine whether or not you become a repeat customer or an advocate to others of that brand.
-In short marketing encourages buyers.
+In short, marketing encourages buyers.
 Branding encourages their loyalty.